PC talk system recommendations blog Facebook YouTube articles and guides links bio

 There are three things to consider when purchasing a power supply; the overall Power ratting, the 12 volt rails / total amps, and the Fan size / speed.

 Power rating is the overall big number you see listed on the box.
-Today, right now, you want to target 500w or higher with a new system for single graphic card use, or 750w or higher for dual graphic card use.
+Today, right now, you want to target 750w or higher with a new system for single graphic card use, though higher wattage usually isn't much of a price increase and most purchases will be closer to 1000w.

 Fans are important to consider if you are concerned about noise.
 Larger fan size doesn't automatically mean that the fan will be quieter, but it does mean that it can run at a lower speed.
 You will want to be sure that the fan has a speed control, which is critical for keeping noise at a minimum.
 Some fans run at only one speed, meaning they produce more noise than they have to and will likely be overly loud.
 Most power supplies these days have variable fan speeds.

 Efficiency is also something you may wish to check.
 Most power supplies these days will have >80% efficiency.
 Less efficient units will produce more heat and may cost you more in terms of a monthly power bill.
-(Though this monthly cost increase likely won't be too noticeable.)
 Also, some fan speeds may increase with heat increasing your noise, so more efficent heat disipation will reduce noise as well.
 Some will refernce "bronze", "silver", or "gold" certified.
 Basically any will be fine, as they are all 80%+, with the higher certifications costing more, but also containing better parts.

 PCIe connectors are also something you may want to consider.
 Currently high-end graphics cards will require a 16-pin connector, while older cards may have one or two 8-pin connectors.